This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 1916 Standing Liberty Quarter

-Values for the 1916 Standing Liberty quarter start around $3,000 to $5,000 for low-grade examples that are uncleaned and undamaged.
+Values for the 1916 Standing Liberty quarter range from $3,000 to $5,000 for low-grade examples that are uncleaned and undamaged.

 1804 Bust Silver Dollar

-OK, if you want to hear about the what’s considered the most popular of all rare coin perhaps in all the world, than you need to hear more about the 1804 Bust dollar.
+OK, if you want to hear about what’s considered the most popular of all rare coins perhaps in all the world… then you need to hear more about the 1804 Bust dollar.

-Considering both originals and U.S. Mint-made restrikes, 15 examples were made.
+Considering both originals and U.S. Mint-made restrikes, only 15 examples were made.

 1893-S Morgan Dollar